JPsquared/Autonomous-Threat-Hunting/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+A step by step series of examples that tell you how to get a copy of the project running on your machine.

 #### Get Code